Welcoming Week 2019

 Chief of Police Statement

-Chula Vista Chief of Police Roxana Kennedy issued the following statement:
+Chula Vista Chief of Police Roxana Kennedy issued the following statement in 2017:

 The spotlight on the proposed changes in the National immigration policy has caused anxiety and uneasiness in many undocumented individuals fearing arrest and deportation from our community.
 I want to take the opportunity to put your minds at ease and state that all members of our community matter, regardless of immigration status.
 The Chula Vista Police Department’s focus is on public safety, not immigration.